ferroramires/Sparkify-ETL/README.md

 ### Project Description

-In this project, I/'ve created an ETL pipeline for Sparkify/'s song a log data sets.
+In this project, I've created an ETL pipeline for Sparkify's song a log data sets.

 The main file is `etl.py`, where all the ETL process is done.
 But for it to work, I created the `create_tables.py` file to create a basic star schema for the data sets.
 And all the queries are in the `sql_queries.py` file.